dolorosus/RaspiBackup/Readme.md

 To minimize inconsistencies, you should terminate as many services as possible before starting the backup.
 An example is provided as daily.sh.

+### Recommendation:

+Use a file system for the target that can handle snapshots (e.g. BTRFS).
+Creating a snapshot, before starting a backup,  results in a space efficient versioning backup.